-When a loan is considered to be past due, it stops accruing interest, even in the case of loans which, for contractual purposes, capitalize interest on the amount of the debt.
-As long as the loan is classified as part of the past due portfolio, the records of interest accrued is kept in memorandum accounts.
-For interest accrued and not collected on such loans, the Company sets up an allowance for an equivalent amount when the loans are transferred to the past due portfolio.
-The allowance is canceled when there is evidence of sustained payment.
-If past due interest is collected, it is recognized directly in the income statement of the year.
+When a loan is considered to be past due, it is classified as part of the past due portfolio in the balance sheet.
+When loans are transferred to the past due portfolio, for interest accrued and not collected on such loans, the Company sets up an allowance for an equivalent amount.
+If past due interests are collected, they are recognized directly in the income statement for that year.